IIITLucknowSWEngg/CSITTeam014/Assignment1/Project.md

 ### **Out-of-Scope Features**
 1. **Advanced Financial Services**:
    - No investment portfolios or tools for financial planning.
    - Excludes loans, credit score monitoring, or lending services.
-   - Avoids integration with third-party financial tools.

 2. **Loyalty and Reward Programs**:
    - No cashback offers for transactions.